bxcodec/go-clean-arch/README.md

 - **v3**: checkout to the [v3 branch](https://github.com/bxcodec/go-clean-arch/tree/v3) <br>
   Proposed on 2019, merged to master on 2020. <br>
   Desc: Introducing Domain package, the details can be seen on this PR [#21](https://github.com/bxcodec/go-clean-arch/pull/21)

-- **v3**: master branch
+- **v4**: master branch
   Proposed on 2024, merged to master on 2024. <br>
-  Desc: Move interfaces near to its implementations.
+  Desc: Move interfaces near to its user, cleanup the code structure for readable and make it DRY

 ## Description